 5. Special committees.
-Special committees are those committees established at any time by 892 the commission which have a limited purview and limited duration of existence.
-The 893 894 charter of a special committee shall be adopted by a formal written motion and shall include the classes of information specified for inclusion in any committee charter as 895 described in these bylaws.
-A special committee legally empowered to act on behalf of the 896 commission, conduct hearings, or take testimony or public comment shall conduct its 897 898 business in meetings duly noticed and open to the public.
-Special committees need not 899 meet in public session when their membership is less than a quorum of commissioners and 900 they are not legally authorized to act on behalf of the commission as described above.
+Special committees are those committees established at any time by the commission which have a limited purview and limited duration of existence.
+The charter of a special committee shall be adopted by a formal written motion and shall include the classes of information specified for inclusion in any committee charter as described in these bylaws.
+A special committee legally empowered to act on behalf of the commission, conduct hearings, or take testimony or public comment shall conduct its business in meetings duly noticed and open to the public.
+Special committees need not meet in public session when their membership is less than a quorum of commissioners and they are not legally authorized to act on behalf of the commission as described above.

-- 901 - 902 6.
-Referral to committee.
-Topics that involve establishment or revision of policy directives or 903 governance structures shall be referred to a committee of appropriate purview for 904 recommendations on action by the commission.
-Other matters may be referred to 905 appropriate committees at the discretion of the commission by public action.
-If there is no standing or special committee of appropriate purview constituted for the particular 906 matter, one shall be constituted by a charter adopted pursuant to the requirements of 907 908 these bylaws.
-Such committee referral shall be made by the president, or may be ordered 909 by the commission by public action.
-Notwithstanding the timeline set in the committee's 910 charter for consideration and recommendation to the commission, the commission may, by a vote of a majority of its membership, discharge a committee from further 911 912 consideration of a particular matter.
-The motion to so discharge shall refer the matter to

-913a different committee or place it on the agenda for commission consideration at an914appropriate time.
-[Pursuant to staff's Amendment 2]

-7. Attendance at committees by additional commissioners.
-Because the presence of three or 916 917 more commissioners at any meeting results in the assembly of a quorum of the port 918 commission, commissioners shall refrain from attending committees to which they are not 919 assigned.
-When circumstances compel attendance of more than two commissioners at a 920 meeting of a standing or select committee, the additional commissioner(s) planning to 921 attend shall notify the commission clerk in writing of their intention to attend the meeting.
-922 Notice to the commission clerk shall be provided at least 25 hours in advance of the time 923 set for convening the meeting.
-The commission clerk shall provide public notice of the 924 committee meeting where a quorum of commissioners will be present pursuant to the 925 requirements of law and these bylaws.
+- 6. Referral to committee.
+Topics that involve establishment or revision of policy directives or governance structures shall be referred to a committee of appropriate purview for recommendations on action by the commission.
+Other matters may be referred to appropriate committees at the discretion of the commission by public action.
+If there is no standing or special committee of appropriate purview constituted for the particular matter, one shall be constituted by a charter adopted pursuant to the requirements of these bylaws.
+Such committee referral shall be made by the president, or may be ordered by the commission by public action.
+Notwithstanding the timeline set in the committee's charter for consideration and recommendation to the commission, the commission may, by a vote of a majority of its membership, discharge a committee from further consideration of a particular matter.
+The motion to so discharge shall refer the matter to a different committee or place it on the agenda for commission consideration at an appropriate time. - 7.
+Attendance at committees by additional commissioners.
+Because the presence of three or more commissioners at any meeting results in the assembly of a quorum of the port commission, commissioners shall refrain from attending committees to which they are not assigned.
+When circumstances compel attendance of more than two commissioners at a meeting of a standing or select committee, the additional commissioner(s) planning to attend shall notify the commission clerk in writing of their intention to attend the meeting.
+Notice to the commission clerk shall be provided at least 25 hours in advance of the time set for convening the meeting.
+The commission clerk shall provide public notice of the committee meeting where a quorum of commissioners will be present pursuant to the requirements of law and these bylaws. - 8.

-927 8.
 Record of committee proceedings and recommendations.
-Standing and special committees shall keep records of actions taken and assigned during their deliberations and of final 928 recommendations made to the commission.
-These records shall be prepared by the staff 929 person identified in the committee's charter as its committee's staff coordinator and shall 930 931 be authenticated by the signature of the committee chair.
-The commission clerk shall be 932 the record holder for these records and shall make them available for public review.
-Final 933 recommendations of standing or special committees shall be placed on the agenda of a 934 commission public meeting as soon as practicable and may be discussed by the commission 935 in public session.
-Unless prevented from doing so by extenuating circumstances, standing 936 committees shall record their deliberations electronically.
+Standing and special committees shall keep records of actions taken and assigned during their deliberations and of final recommendations made to the commission.
+These records shall be prepared by the committee's staff coordinator and shall be authenticated by the signature of the committee chair.
+The commission clerk shall be the record holder for these records and shall make them available for public review.
+Final recommendations of standing or special committees shall be placed on the agenda of a commission public meeting as soon as practicable and may be discussed by the commission in public session.
+Unless prevented from doing so by extenuating circumstances, standing committees shall record their deliberations electronically.

-939 Article VI - Rules of Order
+Article VI - Rules of Order